LordOlumide/LordOlumide/README.md

 - Languages: Python, JavaScript, Dart,
 - 👀 I’m involved in mobile development
 - 🌱 I’m currently using Flutter and Firebase.
-- I will soon begin to learn some backend technologies with Dart or NodeJs.
+- I am also learning backend development with NodeJs.
-- 📫 How to reach me: olumideolubosede@yahoo.com
+- 📫 How to reach me: olumideolubosede@gmail.com

 <!---
 LordOlumide/LordOlumide is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.